splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

     #     Medium:
     #     SizeLimit:   200Mi

+.. _view-results-dotnet-k8s:

-View results at Splunk Observability APM
+View results in Splunk APM
 ===========================================================

-Allow the Operator to do the work.
 The Operator intercepts and alters the Kubernetes API requests to create and update annotated pods, the internal pod application containers are instrumented, and trace and metrics data populates the :ref:`APM dashboard <apm-dashboards>`.

+If you don't see data in Splunk APM after 2 to 5 minutes, try verifying the instrumentation again.
+See :ref:`_troubleshoot-zeroconfig-dotnet` for additional troubleshooting guidance.

 (Optional) Configure the instrumentation
 ===========================================================

 You can configure the Splunk Distribution of OpenTelemetry .NET to suit your instrumentation needs.
 In most cases, modifying the basic configuration is enough to get started.

 You can add advanced configuration like activating custom sampling and including custom data in the reported spans with environment variables and .NET system properties.
-To do so, use the ``values.yaml`` file and  ``operator.instrumentation.sampler`` configuration.
+To do so, use the values.yaml file and  ``operator.instrumentation.sampler`` configuration.
 For more information, see the :new-page:`documentation in GitHub <https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#instrumentationspecsampler>` and :new-page:`example in GitHub <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/examples/enable-operator-and-auto-instrumentation/instrumentation/instrumentation-add-trace-sampler.yaml>`.

 You can also use the methods shown in :ref:`zeroconfig-dotnet-traces` to configure your instrumentation with the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable and other environment variables.
 For example, if you want every span to include the key-value pair ``build.id=feb2023_v2``, set the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable: